 - Predict likely atmospheric concentrations of particulate matter and other relevant Class 1, 2 or 3 indicators in surrounding areas during mine construction, operation and rehabilitation, using an air quality impact assessment undertaken in accordance with the PEM.
-The air quality impact assessment is to also include an assessment using the SEPP (Ambient Air Quality) environmental objectives. - Assess any effects of dust emissions on surrounding agricultural industry and local water supplies, including privately owned rainwater tanks. - Assess likely noise increases, vibration and lighting impacts at sensitive receptors in the vicinity of the project and along the proposed transport route. - Assess likely radiation effects associated with the project during operations, decommissioning and post-closure. - Assess likely traffic volume increase in the vicinity of the project and along proposed transport routes. - Assess likely effects to the social cohesion, human health and well-being of the communities in the vicinity of the project. - Assess potential safety hazards to the public arising from the project.
+The air quality impact assessment is to also include an assessment using the SEPP (Ambient Air Quality) environmental objectives. - Assess likely noise increases, vibration and lighting impacts at sensitive receptors in the vicinity of the project and along the proposed transport route. - Assess likely radiation effects associated with the project during operations, decommissioning and post-closure. - Assess likely traffic volume increase in the vicinity of the project and along proposed transport routes. - Assess likely effects to the social cohesion, human health and well-being of the communities in the vicinity of the project. - Assess potential safety hazards to the public arising from the project.